hellokaton/blade-cli/README.md

 » blade new hello
 ? please input package name (e.g: com.bladejava.example): com.bladedemo.hello

-? choose a build tool:  [Use arrows to move, type to filter] ❯ Maven
+? select the build tool:  [Use arrows to move, type to filter] ❯ Maven
   Gradle

+? select the type of site you built:  [Use arrows to move, type to filter] ❯ Web Application
+  Restful API

 ⠳ creating project, please wait...